When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

-The above result shows that in some scenarios, any form of road tolls that decreases the total system cost $C_{\ttau}$ relative to $C_{\0}$, coupled with the appropriate revenue refunding policy, will not increase the level of wealth inequality in comparison to the ex-ante distribution $\q^0$.
-This result indicates that the appropriate refunding can reverse the negative consequences of tolls on wealth inequality, as was established in the ``Inequity Theorem''~\cite{gemici_et_al:LIPIcs:2019:10270}.
-In particular, the ``Inequity Theorem'' asserts that for the setting considered in Corollary~\ref{cor:rev-refund-single-od} any form of road tolls increase the level of wealth inequality compared with the ex-ante income distribution $\q^0$ in the absence of a refund intervention.
+\ifarxiv The above result shows that in some scenarios, any form of road tolls that decreases the total system cost $C_{\ttau}$ relative to $C_{\0}$, coupled with the appropriate revenue refunding policy, will not increase the level of wealth inequality in comparison to the ex-ante distribution $\q^0$.
+This result \else For a proof of Corollary~\ref{cor:rev-refund-single-od}, see Appendix~\ref{apdx:pfCor1}.
+Corollary~\ref{cor:rev-refund-single-od} \fi indicates that the appropriate refunding can reverse the negative consequences of tolls on wealth inequality, as was established in the ``Inequity Theorem'' in \cite{gemici_et_al:LIPIcs:2019:10270}.
+In particular, the ``Inequity Theorem'' asserts that for the setting considered in Corollary~\ref{cor:rev-refund-single-od}, any form of road tolls increases the level of wealth inequality compared with the ex-ante income distribution $\q^0$ in the absence of refunds.

-A main ingredient in Corollary~\ref{cor:rev-refund-single-od} is the fact that the wealth inequality measure of the ex-ante income distribution $\q^0$ is exactly equal to that of the ex-post income distribution under the untolled user equilibrium.
+A main ingredient in Corollary~\ref{cor:rev-refund-single-od} is the fact that the wealth inequality measure of the ex-ante income distribution $\q^0$ is equal to that of the ex-post income distribution under the untolled user equilibrium.
 This result holds when users travel between the same O-D pair and have values-of-time that scale proportionally with their incomes.
-However, it does not hold in general for users travelling between different O-D pairs, since in such a case users may incur different travel times at the untolled user equilibrium.
-For the multiple O-D pair setting, we show in Proposition~\ref{prop:increase-inequality} that there are travel demand instances when no CPRR scheme can reduce income inequality relative to that of the ex-ante income distribution.
+However, it does not hold in general for users travelling between different O-D pairs, since in such a case, users may incur different travel times at the untolled user equilibrium. \ifarxiv For the multiple O-D pair setting, we show in Proposition~\ref{prop:increase-inequality} that there are travel demand instances when no CPRR scheme can reduce income inequality relative to that of the ex-ante income distribution. \else For the multiple O-D pair setting, we show through a counterexample in the extended version of our work~\cite{jalota-cprr} that there are travel demand instances when no CPRR scheme can reduce income inequality relative to that of the ex-ante income distribution.
+Thus, for the rest of this paper we devise CPRR schemes that do not increase the wealth inequality relative to the ex-post income distribution under the untolled user equilibrium outcome rather than relative to the ex-ante income distribution.
+Note that doing so is reasonable, as we look to design CPRR schemes that improve on the status quo traffic pattern, which is typically described by the untolled user equilibrium setting. \fi